"I don't think I will ever come back"

 Similarly, when a bitter tasting experience in life takes place, it can be a great source of inspiration or nourishment like food when we apply the 3 above.

-2. Make it according to your taste - see the wonderful lessons to be learned and how it has helped YOU especially grow.
+1. We see the bigger picture - how the bitter experience was cooked up by destiny or our previous karma and use of our minute independence.2.
+Make it according to your taste - see the wonderful lessons to be learned and how it has helped YOU especially grow.
 Though others may hear of the lessons and benefit, you still have a unique relationship with that experience because it happened to you.

 3. Learn of the benefits - see how the ancient scriptures teach us that so-called bitter-tasting experiences benefit us by propelling us to seek out and meditate on the real goal of life.
 Queen Kunti, the mother of the five Pandava brothers of Mahabharat, prays that bitter tasting experiences keep coming into her life because they prompt her to keep meditating on her goal of life of always remembering the Lord of her heart (Krishna), resulting in feeling sheltered.
 Also, just as bittermelon can help all purify their blood, similarly our bad tasting experiences can be a source of inspiration for others.